Danijel-Korent/open-lectures/README.md

 ### Basic

+- List of categories
-- List of courses with links to YouTube playlists
+- In each category: list of courses with links to YouTube playlists
-- Courses organized by topics/categories
+- Counter of total hours for all lectures in the database

 ### Extended